eldowling/appetite_fitness_prj4/Testing.md

 		- [x] Update some of the fields and click the Update Product Subscription button - the form is submitted and the updated subscription can be viewed in the subscriptions list view.
 		- [x] The updated subscription is available in the product subscriptions list on the Add or Edit Product forms
 	9. Delete Subscription - this option can only be accessed through the product subscriptions list view.
 When the correct product subscription has been found, then click on the delete icon for that subscription row.
 The product subscription will be deleted immediately and a message is displayed confirming to the user of its successful deletion.
+6. Unit Testing
+	- As part of the testing I created some tests for the views, forms and models on the Community app
+	- I faced some problems with the views test where it tests the add discussion view, as this has some complexity to it where the Products list is filtered to only display the User's Ordered Products.
+	- Although I had written most of the tests for both the add discussion and edit discussion views, I was not able to complete the part where the users's ordered products could be set in order to run the test.
+	- Another issue that I had was for edit comment, for this it was returning an error because a response of 302 was expected but it got a value of 200.
+	- I tried a number of different things to fix this issue, but it needs more research to identify the error and fix the test.